University Challenge results, 1971-72

 |23/07/1972||University, Oxford||Keble, Oxford|

 The series champions from University College, Oxford were Robert Davidson (Chemistry), Jeremy Stone (PPE), Derek Chambers (History), and Frank Booth (Medicine).
 Their prize for the college was a set of nineteen etchings by Elizabeth Frink inspired by Chaucer's Canterbury Tales.

-Other teams appearing on this series include Christ Church, Oxford; Emmanuel, Cambridge (with writer Sebastian Faulks, and who lost their first game); Girton, Cambridge; Leeds; Magdalene, Cambridge; Open; Reading; Trinity Hall, Cambridge; Wadham, Oxford.
+Other teams appearing on this series include Christ Church, Oxford; Emmanuel, Cambridge (with writer Sebastian Faulks, and who lost their first game); Girton, Cambridge; Leeds; Magdalene, Cambridge; Open; Reading; St David's, Lampeter; Trinity, Cambridge; Trinity Hall, Cambridge; University, London; Wadham, Oxford.